baldurbjarnason/this-is-not-a-book/Choose_your_structural_grammar/Would_I_do_this_again.md

 -   How did this affect me?
 -   Was the experience consistent?
--   Did it play with or too my expectations in an interesting way?
+-   Did it play with my expectations in an interesting way?
 -   *Would I do this again?*

 Anybody who has spent any time researching readers and players knows